Your International Exchange Semester at Freie Universität Berlin

 However, with little or no German skills you will hardly be able to follow the lessons because most of them are taught in German.

-An overview of the Freie Universität Berlin and its exchange programs can be found in the booklet "Meet the World" as well as in this flyer about being an exchange student at FUB.
-All information concerning the departmental exchange can be found in this factsheet.
+An overview of the Freie Universität Berlin and its exchange programs can be found in the flyer "Become an Exchange Student at Freie Universität".

-For further information on exchange programs please contact the academic office at Freie Universität.
+For further information on exchange programs please contact the student mobility unit at Freie Universität.

 International Student Mobility- Welcome Services at Freie Universität Berlin